 - The head node partitioning layout is the only installation setting that cannot easily be changed after the completion (section 3.3.19) of installation.
-It should therefore be decided upon with care. - By default, Bright Cluster Manager mounts filesystems on the head node with ACLs set and extended attributes set. - The XML schema allows the definition of a great variety of layouts in the layout's configuration XML file:
+It should therefore be decided upon with care. - By default, the cluster manager mounts filesystems on the head node with ACLs set and extended attributes set. - The XML schema allows the definition of a great variety of layouts in the layout's configuration XML file:

 - 1. for a large cluster or for a cluster that is generating a lot of monitoring or burn data, the default partition layout partition size for /var may fill up with log messages because log messages are usually stored under /var/log/.
 If /var is in a partition of its own, as in the default head node partitioning layout presented when the hard drive is about 500GB or more, then providing a larger size of partition than the default for /var allows more logging to take place before /var is full.
 Modifying the value found within the <size></size> tags associated with that partition in the XML file modifies the size of the partition that is to be installed.
-This can be conveniently done from the front end shown in figure 3.21. - 2. the administrator could specify the layout for multiple non-RAID drives on the head node using one <blockdev></blockdev> tag pair within an enclosing <device></device> tag pair for each drive.
+This can be conveniently done from the front end shown in figure 3.21. - 2. the administrator could specify the layout for multiple non-RAID drives on the head node using one <blockdev></blockdev> tag pair within an enclosing <device></device> tag pair for each drive. - 3.
+For non-boot partitions, it is possible to set up LUKS encrypted disk partitions on head and regular nodes.
+Scrolling through the Partition Properties column of figure 3.21, and ticking the Enable encryption checkbox, makes the LUKS configuration parameters available (figure 3.22):